 Vernor Vinge used the system in A Deepness In The Sky, also known as After Epoch Astronauticum.
 The zero point is set to Neil Armstrong's lunar walk, though when one does that the entire system starts looking suspiciously like Unix time, or POSIX time (Armstrong was in 1969, Unix time starts in 1970).

 Astronomers use a similar system that is based on days instead of seconds, the Julian Day calendar.
 There are no years, months or weeks, just days.
 Day zero is noon on January 1, 4713 BC.
 The date was chosen because it was the last time that three particular calendrical cycles converged.
+The Julian Day system is based on days because calculating the interval between two dates using the years-months-days system (with leap years) is even more painful than trying to do long division using Roman numerals.
+Using Julian Day dates, all you need is simple subtraction.

 Ralph Buttigieg points out the fact that metric time does not work on the surface of a planet, due to our quaint way of measuring Longitude and celestial Right Ascension.
 Back in the age of sail, measuring lattitude was exceedingly easy to do with a sextant.